Indaba 2017 Sustainability Roundtables

 Moderator: Dr. Mamadou Barry, Senior Mining Specialist, the World Bank (Table 1)

-- Table 1 will discuss the approaches, risks and benefits associated with the formalization of the artisanal and small-scale mining (ASM) sector.
+- Table 1 discussed the approaches, risks and benefits associated with the formalization of the artisanal and small-scale mining (ASM) sector.
 Africa’s mining sector is characterized by widespread informality with the majority of ASM operations lacking any legal title.
 This informality deprives governments of important financial resources, while poor conditions (environmental, social, health and safety) prevent the sector from delivering on important social objectives, such as generating formal employment, economic diversification, and improving quality of life in mining communities.
-Experience from the World Bank will be shared including ASM database and mapping platforms aimed at improving government policy development.
+Experience from the World Bank shared with participants included ASM database and mapping platforms aimed at improving government policy development.

 Managing ASM Zones: Implementation challenges and opportunities.